 Selected papers, presentations, and other work will be collected in a special issue of Romanticism on the Net.

-Proposals of 350-500 words should be sent to email@example.com by December 15th.
+Proposals of 350-500 words should be sent to email@example.com by January15th.
 Details on acceptance will follow shortly thereafter.
 Please send any and all questions to the conference co-organizers, Kate Singer (Mount Holyoke College) and Chris Washington (Francis Marion University).